thenexthub/Codira/docs/DifferentiableProgramming.md

 One might make the case that derivative code generation for differentiation is better implemented as a custom code transformation.
-While that may be true in theory, Swift does not yet support custom code transformations in practice.
+While that may be true in theory, Codira does not yet support custom code transformations in practice.
 This proposal presents differentiable programming as a system of *high-level language features and semantics*; derivative code generation is an implementation detail.
-If a system for custom code transformations is added to Swift one day, it may be possible to reimplement derivative code generation using that system without changing the high-level differentiable programming features proposed here.
+If a system for custom code transformations is added to Codira one day, it may be possible to reimplement derivative code generation using that system without changing the high-level differentiable programming features proposed here.